Twino Review 2023: Struggling P2P Lending Flagship Platform?

 About Twino

-The P2P platform is backed by the SIA TWINO parent group, founded in 2009, which is one of the largest non-bank lenders in continental Europe.
-In October 2019, the group reached the milestone of €1 billion in funded loans.
-In May 2022, this funding threshold was also broken on the Twino P2P platform.
+The P2P platform is backed by the SIA TWINO parent company (reorganised as ‘FINNO AS’ in August 2021), founded in 2009, which is one of the largest non-bank lenders in continental Europe.
+In October 2019, the group reached the milestone of EUR 1 billion in funded loans.
+In May 2022, this funding threshold was also reached on the Twino P2P platform.

 Throughout the process of due diligence, investors should also have a look at the business model of a P2P platform as well as the overall financial situation.
 How does the company earn money?
 Does the platform operate profitably?
 And how well is the company positioned financially?
 In the following paragraphs of this Twino review, you can follow-up on those questions.

-The P2P platform, which is represented by TWINO Investments AS, generated a consolidated profit of €178,488 in 2022.
-The annual report was audited by BDO and prepared in accordance with IFRS standards.
+The annual report was prepared by BDO and carried out in accordance with IFRS standards.

 Sign Up and Bonus